meetU-MasterStudents/2018---2019-Equipe-6/ReadMe.md

+# [EQUIPE AMONT] Some words about strategy

+Our team proposes a pipeline that
+- First uses PSI-BLAST on the query to catch the best hits over the data based asked bu the user.
+- Second, we uses MUSCLE (MUltiple Sequence Comparison by Log- Expectation) for creating multiple alignments of proteins sequences using BLAST result.
+- Third, we build a profile from all the HOMSTRAD data base and a profile from the query you want to test.
+This profil is a PSSM profile.
+Then, we compare each profile of the data with the dot product.
+This gives a score for each comparison.

+A unique function can launch directly the process over the benchmark list and gives back accuracy plot (variation on parameter on database, blast, and so on is possible).
+The launch is multi-thread to easily scan all data.

+The aval team will have output files and PSSM profiles available.

 # About this project

 This repository **meetU-MasterStudents/2018---2019-Equipe-6** takes part in the [Meet-U](http://meet-u.org/edition_2018.html) project.
 The aim of the 2018's edition is to predict the 3D structure of a protein taken as an entry the query.
 Our team is focused on the first part of the work, therefore the goal of this repository is to find the best profile-profile comparison between template sequences and a target sequence by transforming them into profiles and then optimizing a profile-profile alignment.